aurielfournier/CV/Auriel_Fournier_CV.md

 University of Arkansas
 Biometry - 2016
-Developed materials, scripts and documentation to move all labs from SYSTAT to R. [Link to Materials](https://github.com/aurielfournier/Biometry_Materials)
+Developed materials, moved labs from SYSTAT to R. [Link to Materials](https://github.com/aurielfournier/Biometry_Materials)

 University of Arkansas
 Wetlands Ecology and Management - 2015
-Taught weekly labs on taxonomy and wetland field methods.
-Gave lectures, graded materials.

 Michigan Technological University
 Field Techniques - 2010 and 2011
-Taught weekly field labs on forestry and wildlife ecology skills.

 Michigan Technological University
 Creating Your Success - 2010 and 2011
-Oriented new students to campus resources, taught study skills.

 Michigan Technological University
 Ornithology - 2011
-Lead field trips, gave guest lecture, gave field quizzes.

 ## Professional Licenses and Certifications